CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 - The dummy for **high_vol_breakout** has a positive and statistically significant coefficient, showing that, controlling for the current level of volatility, being in a breakout regime is associated with higher forward realized volatility.
 - The dummy for **deep_liquidity_reconfig** is much weaker and statistically less robust, consistent with that regime being rare and more about liquidity repositioning than just volatility spikes.
 - The overall R-squared of the model increases modestly relative to the baseline (by roughly 1 percentage point in my runs), suggesting that regimes add some incremental information but do not radically change forecast accuracy.

 ### Forward Returns by Regime

 As another check, I also look at the distribution of *next-hour* returns by regime.
 For each regime, I compute the mean, standard deviation, and count of $r_{t+1}$, the log return over the next hour.

 In my results:

 - **normal_calm** shows the lowest forward-return vol and a slightly negative mean.
 - **high_vol_breakout** has the highest forward-return vol and a more negative mean, which is consistent with turbulent conditions where large moves are much more likely.
 - **deep_liquidity_reconfig** is once again associated with relatively high forward-return vol, but the estimates are very noisy because the regime is much more rare.

 These differences are not enough to claim a trading signal, but they capture the idea that the regimes find meaningful variation in future risk.

 ## Discussion, Relation to LVR, and Future Work

-This note is intentianally narrow in scope, capturing microstructure regimes in a single Uniswap v3 USDC-WETH pool and testing whether these regimes help to forecast realized volatility.
+This note is intentionally narrow in scope, capturing microstructure regimes in a single Uniswap v3 USDC–WETH pool and testing whether these regimes help to forecast realized volatility.

 The main findings are:

 - KMeans clustering on a small set of volatility, volume, liquidity, and LP flow features can produce three interpretable regimes:
-  1. **normal_calm** background state
+  - `normal_calm` background state
-  2. **high_vol_breakout** state during turbulent periods
+  - `high_vol_breakout` state during turbulent periods
-  3. **deep_liquidity_reconfig** state associated with large shifts in on-chain liquidity
+  - `deep_liquidity_reconfig` state associated with large shifts in on-chain liquidity
 - In simple linear regression, most of the explained variation in forward 24h realized vol still comes from standard volatility clustering, but the **high_vol_breakout** regime adds a modest and statistically significant increment.
-It shows that being in this regime today is associated with higher vol tomorrow, even after accounting for naive clustering.
+Being in this regime today is associated with higher vol tomorrow, even after accounting for the current volatility level.
-- The **deep_liquidity_reconfig** regime seems to capture large changes in the pool's liquidity insead of just spikes in vol.
+- The **deep_liquidity_reconfig** regime seems to capture large changes in the pool’s liquidity instead of just spikes in volatility, and its incremental predictive power for volatility alone is limited in this simple setup.

 From an LVR perspective, these results are still useful even if they do not immediately yield a strong trading signal.
-LVR is closely linked to both price and vol and the shape and level of on-chain liquidity.
+LVR is closely linked to both price volatility and the shape and level of on-chain liquidity.
 The regimes identified here can be viewed as low-dimensional **risk states**.

 A natural next step is to move from volatility to **direct LVR modelling**.
-This would
+This would involve:
-involve:

-- Computing LVR over rolling windows
+- Computing LVR over rolling windows (e.g. 4h or 24h) for the same pool and sample period.
-- Study distribution of LVR regimes, tails, and frequency of large events.
+- Studying the distribution of LVR by regime: means, tails, and frequency of large LVR events.
-- Estimate regime-aware LVR models, example:
+- Estimating regime-aware LVR models, for example:
-  - HAR-style models for LVR that also include lagged realized vol and regime dummies
+  - HAR-style models for LVR that also include lagged realized vol and regime dummies.
-  - Possible separate params or even separate models per regime.
+  - Possible separate parameter sets or even separate models per regime, if sample sizes allow.

 More advanced directions:

 - **HAR and HAR-X models** for realized vol and LVR, using realized vol, volume, and liquidity as predictors.
-- **Regime-switching or hidden Markov models (HMMs)** that treat the regime itself as a latent state with transition probs, instead of just having the fixed KMeans labels
+- **Regime-switching or hidden Markov models (HMMs)** that treat the regime itself as a latent state with transition probabilities, instead of just using fixed KMeans labels.
-- Extension to multiple pools, fee tiers, and assets to test whether we still see similar regimes across Uniswap and other DEXs.
+- Extensions to multiple pools, fee tiers, and assets to test whether we see similar regimes across Uniswap v3 and other DEXs, or whether each pool has its own microstructure “personality.”

+Overall, this initial regime analysis does not produce a complete LVR forecasting framework, but it provides useful scaffolding: a way to compress rich microstructure data into a small number of interpretable risk states that can be plugged into more sophisticated models in future work.

 ## References